sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

  Therefore being indescribable “taduddeśena”= keeping the result in view or be-

-ing indescribable keeping the result as reason, “[kuśalānujñānam](http://॑# "The available reading is 'kuśalānuṣṭhānam' and not ‘kuśalānujñānam' as in the Vivaraṇa.")”how can the wise preach or permit such advice as “Do this and by this deed, that will come into being” without themselves obtaining it?
+ing indescribable keeping the result as reason, “kuśalānujñānam[^844]”how can the wise preach or permit such advice as “Do this and by this deed, that will come into being” without themselves obtaining it?
 Moreover, if there is attainment of only what one sees there will be no difference between a wise man and a foolish one.
 Or the wise can have false knowledge and the foolish will be the ones with proper (correct) knowledge.

+[^844]: "The available reading is 'kuśalānuṣṭhānam' and not ‘kuśalānujñānam' as in the Vivaraṇa."

   Moreover, due to knowledge of the non-existent the wise will also not strive to work for the result[^574].And since there is no distinction between non-existences[^575](absences) there will be no idea of the causal law; or from everything, everything can (cannot) come into being.
 Nor can one accept a cause; if accepted, then one desiring oil will take sand even, for what is the use of putting great effort through sesame seeds.
 And that which is absolutely non-existent will bring forth this absolutely new result[^576].But this is not seen (in the world).